BobKuczewski/Run1802/README.md

     >>> run(1)

 The Q output should then go high.
+This is an example of running and stepping through a program while observing the state of the hardware.

 You can also explore and modify the 1802 RAM using normal Python syntax.
 The "RAM" in Run_1802 is stored internally as a Python list, so you can display the first 10 bytes with this command: